 On Veterans Day and Memorial Day, we honor members of the U.S. Armed Forces.
-Here in Philadelphia, we continue honor military every day in our museums, parks, cemeteries and historic sites.
+Here in Philadelphia, we continue to honor the military every day in our museums, parks, cemeteries, and historic sites.
 Another way to show you value military service: Support veterans by patronizing veteran-owned businesses.

 Veterans are among the most civically minded citizens in the country.
-Many of them are also entrepreneurs: Some 2.4 million businesses nationwide are majority-owned by veterans, about 9 percent of all small businesses in the country.
+Many of them are also entrepreneurs: Some 1.9 million businesses are majority-owned by veterans, and they employ almost 5.5 million Americans.

 Consider this guide just a start.
 The Greater Philadelphia Veterans Network (GPVN), founded by Navy veteran Alex Archawski in 2011, helps veteran small business owners increase their economic success.